 If you and your partner have been together for a while, you probably have a good idea about how they might react.
 And even then, you may have convinced yourself that you’re about to be completely rejected.
-Take a deep breath and see if any of these ideas help you take the step from pure vanilla to downright kinky.
+Take a deep breath discuss the following ideas.
+See if they help you take the step from pure vanilla to downright kinky.

 Start with the small stuff.
-Your fantasy may include consensual non-consent rape and kidnap scenes or gang bangs or blood play or something equally in the “advanced” category of kink.
+Your fantasy may include consensual non-consent rape and kidnap scenes or gang bangs.
+Perhaps it could include blood play or something equally in the “advanced” category of kink.
 Don’t lead with that.
 Pick something a little less threatening that you think you and your partner might enjoy, and start there.

 Understand you might not get everything you want all at once.
 Even the most established people in the kink community take their time when they have a new partner.
 This isn’t any different.
 Yes, you want to do All The Things after you introduce kink but you need to ease into it slowly.

-Realize your education in kink has only just begun.
+Realise your education in kink has only just begun.
 If you get your partner on board with the idea of being kinky, now the real education begins.
-Read, watch, and learn as much as you can, and understand that sometimes that really kinky scene with ropes, vibrators, and blindfolds isn’t going to go according to plan.
+Read, watch, and learn as much as you can.
+Additionally, come to understand that sometimes that really kinky scene with ropes, vibrators, and blindfolds isn’t going to go according to plan.

 Many people consider kink dark and dangerous.
-Be sure to mention safewords and consent and that you understand the importance of playing safe - and how both of you can play without getting hurt.
+Be sure to mention safewords and consent.
+Moreover, ensure that you understand the importance of playing safe - and how both of you can play without getting hurt.

 If your need to tap into your kinky side and discover that part of yourself is important, don’t hide it away.
 As scary as it may be, you need to talk to your partner if they’re the one you want to get kinky with.
 You never know what might happen.
 One conversation to introduce kink could turn into a life of kinky fuckery and every sexual fantasy coming true.

 How have you introduced kink into your relationship?
 Tell us in the comments below or on the Fetish.com forum.